Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 2. task 2: Backchannel (1)        --> encoded as (010)
 3. task 3: Turn-taking (2)        --> encoded as (001)

+- For each generated sample, if the prepended instruction corresponds to the ground-truth label, i.e. {inst0, sample0}, {inst1, sample1} and {inst2, sample2}, then the corresponding binary label will be assigned as 1, otherwise 0.
+- Each classifier is only in charge of one corresponding instruction and updates only its parameters, without being affected by samples augmented by the other two instructions.

    ### Instruction-tuning

 During training, each sample will be